gwaadiegwaa/gwaadiegwaa/README.md

 - 👋 Hi, I’m @gwaadiegwaa
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning math
-- 💞️ I’m looking to collaborate on CCToestSoftware
+- 💞️ I’m looking to collaborate on CCToetsSoftware
 - 📫 How to reach me sloomaur@gmail.com

 <!---